-Grade Level: 11-12 No. Semesters: 1 or 2 Fee: None Credit: NO CREDIT

-This is a non-credit elective assisting with duties in the high school office picking up attendance slips, delivering packages and messages and other tasks as needed.
-See note on page 56.
+Grade Level: 11-12No.
+Semesters: 1 or 2Fee: NoneCredit: NO CREDITPrerequisites: Student contractThis is a non-credit elective assisting in the high school office.

-COUNSELORS' AIDE

-Grade Level: 11-12 No. Semesters: 1 or 2 Fee: None Credit: NO CREDIT

-This is a non-credit elective assisting in the counselors' office delivering messages, running copies, and other tasks as needed.
-See note on page 56.
+COUNSELORS' AIDEGrade Level: 11-12No.
+Semesters: 1 or 2Fee: NoneCredit: NO CREDIT Prerequisites: Student contractThis is a non-credit elective assisting in the counselors' office.